Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : how to create a Tor V3 hidden service to control your node?

 I have updated the github with easy to follow instructions on how to create a Tor V3 hidden service to connect to and control your node with on a mac [here](https://github.com/FontaineDenton/FullyNoded/blob/master/Readme.md#connecting-over-tor-mac-edition).

+#### Question : Anyway to connect node via bitcoin core QT?
+Can't get to find any QR code from the QT core on Mac OS.

+This is a good guide this is a good guide : https://github.com/Fonta1n3/FullyNoded#connecting-over-tor-mac